MichaelRussell2/topfitter_home/README.md

    * scripts: Various scripts needed throughout the analysis chain.
 More details on each in the next section

+   * analysis: a C++ program to plot histograms from les houches event files.
+     	       See the README there for more instructions

 ## 3. Getting started

 To initialise a new dataset directory, run the script ./topfitter_init, e.g.